Product market fit in fundraising pitch deck

-Assuming these are indeed qualified leads (the level of lead qualification is a very tense point between marketing and sales in many organizations), a product with high level of PMF at sales interaction would be able to:
+Assuming these are indeed qualified leads (the level of lead qualification is a very tense point between marketing and sales in many organizations), a product with high level of product market fit at sales interaction would be able to:

 - Provide a high level of positive customer conversion

 e.g., at least 10% of the leads will be converted to paying customers.

 - Provide a low level of variance around their prediction, e.g., if sales got 17 batches of 100 leads, and they expected to convert 10% of each, we expect to see results that somewhat resemble 10%.
 If the first is 70%, the second is 5%, the third is 46%, etc., the results are all over, and it feels lucky or random.